 Words by Alan Moore and images by Mitch Jenkins.

 - The “he” is comics writer Steve Moore.

-- Alan Moore touches on the significance of “liminal” spaces on page 34 of Providence #8, where Robert Black, noting a dream about bridges, writes: “the central symbol of the bridge itself, this structure – I believe the word is “liminal” – which exists at the ambiguous limits of two worlds and also joins those worlds together.”
+- Alan Moore explores the significance of “liminal” spaces in several works.
+For example, on page 34 of Providence #8, where Robert Black, noting a dream about bridges, writes: “the central symbol of the bridge itself, this structure – I believe the word is “liminal” – which exists at the ambiguous limits of two worlds and also joins those worlds together.”

-- Don’t move “for almost 60 years” speaks to Steve Moore living nearly all his life in the same house.
+- Don’t move “for almost 60 years” refers to Steve Moore living nearly all his life in the same house.

 - “In the country of the blind, the one-eyed man is king” is an ancient saying.
 Moore has added the “better yet, invisible.”

 Pages 8-9 (invisible)

 - “Man with a foolish grin, perfectly still” references lyrics from the Beatles song The Fool on the Hill.